 I think it would look really nice to have a yellow utensil holder or some cute ceramic canisters near the pantry doors.
 It could really make the whole space pop!

-Timeless Charm: Warm Buttermilk Hues Bring Comfort to Cozy Kitchen Spaces
+Timeless Charm: How Buttermilk Hues Warm Up Cozy Kitchens

 If your kitchen has a classic or traditional feel, buttermilk yellow is the perfect color to complement that style.
 I personally love how it pairs with older homes, especially with ornate cabinetry and trim.
 The tone has a vintage yet modern look, striking the right balance between a light and bold yellow.